Menu

 The following is a notice issued by the Scottish Government Bee Health Team for beekeepers across Scotland.

-We are contacting you to inform you of an outbreak of American Foulbrood (AFB) in the Bridge of Earn area of Perthshire.
-This is the first finding of AFB in Scotland this year.
+We are contacting you to inform you of an outbreak of European Foulbrood (EFB) in honey bees in the Dumfries area

-This outbreak concerns a single hive and was first reported to the Scottish Government by the beekeeper, with the disease being confirmed by SASA on the 24th of May 2023.
+This outbreak concerns a number of hives and was first reported to the Scottish Government by the beekeeper, with the disease being confirmed by SASA on the 8th of May 2025.

-The beekeeper concerned has been informed of the official confirmation of the disease.
-They are fully cooperating with the Scottish Government bee health inspectors.
-The infected colony will be humanely euthanised and the hive will be destroyed as there is no permitted treatment for the disease in the UK.
-Restrictions are in place in the apiary.
-We are working with the beekeeper to identify the possible origin of this outbreak as well as any possible spread of disease.
+The beekeeper concerned has been informed of the official confirmation of the disease and are cooperating with the Scottish Government bee health inspectors.
+Infected colonies have been destroyed.
+Restrictions are in place in the apiaries, and we are working with the beekeeper to identify the possible source of this outbreak as well as any potential spread of disease.

 What does this mean?